Skip to main content

 Once you succeed you'll have a Scottish secure tenancy.

 In some cases, you must have been living there for at least 12 months to succeed.
-This is 12 months counting from when you or the tenant told the landlord that you had moved in.
+The 12 months starts from when you or the tenant told the landlord that you had moved in.

 If you've just moved in, tell the landlord in writing straight away to avoid any issues with succession later on.

-There are 3 levels of priority for succeeding a tenancy, sometimes called first, second and third priority.
+There are 3 levels of priority for succeeding a tenancy.
+These are sometimes called first, second and third priority.

 First priority for succession